SharePoint/sp-dev-docs/docs/schema/declarativecontextdefinition-element-solutionmanifestdeclarativeextensions-schem.md

 <tbody>
 <tr class="odd">
 <td align="left"><p><a href="http://msdn.microsoft.com/library/a36a61aa-3ea9-031a-88d3-706b494af5f0.aspx">Entities</a></p></td>
 <td align="left"><p>The **DOCS-LESSTHANEntitiesDOCS-GREATERTHAN</span> element defines the external content type that this context definition is associated with.
-Note that in the current release of the product, a context definition can be associated with only one external type, even though the schema supports associating a context definition with more than one <span class="keyword">DOCS-LESSTHANEntityDOCS-GREATERTHAN** element.</p></td>
+Note that in the current release of the product, a context definition can be associated with only one external type, even though the schema supports associating a context definition with more than one **DOCS-LESSTHANEntityDOCS-GREATERTHAN** element.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p><a href="http://msdn.microsoft.com/library/476e961f-9c21-b096-2dbb-cfb87a2740f6.aspx">OfficeItemCustomizations</a></p></td>